 Although this dish is traditionally served with a side of pasta, a crisp salad dressed with oil, vinegar, and herbs is also a nice accompaniment.
-This chicken also makes wonderful leftovers.
-Reheat it for 10 minutes; try it in a sandwich with a little extra sauce on the side.

 - 3/4 cup plain breadcrumbs

 - 8 chicken cutlets (about 1 1/2 pounds total), or 4 boneless, skinless chicken breasts, halved horizontally